falcucci/hedera-coin/README.md

-# MagaCoin API
+# HederaCoin API

-This application is responsible for provide wallet informations to MagaCoin clients and integrate to MagaCoin Payments API.
+This application is responsible for provide wallet informations to MagaCoin clients and integrate to HederaCoin Payments API.

 ## Table of contents